jordonpapello-beep/financial-data-analysis/README.md

 The plots we made for this project include the following: **price trends plots** which plots the daily price history of a stock over the past five years along with its 50/200 day moving averages, **rolling volatilty plots** which plots the intensity of price swings for multiple stocks over either 30/90 day periods, **correlation heatmap** which tells you how closely or not stocks' prices follow eachother(if they're correlated), and **return distribution plots** which show the distribution curves of daily logarithmic returns for individual stocks over the past five years.

 A lot of the code in the functions for the plots described above is just to make them more appealing to look at.
-It is important I believe to note that the same plots can be coded with less lines of code (although they wouldn't be a visually pleasing, and therefore easier to read).
+It is important I believe to note that the same plots can be coded with less lines of code (although they wouldn't be a visually pleasing, and therefore would be harder to read).

 • **Note:** More detailed descriptions and examples for what the individual plots signify can be found on the plots themselves in their captions in the **plots** folder.